kaodim/InterviewTask-Android/README.md

 # InterviewTask-Android

-Welcome to the Android Engineering technical interview.
-You are required to follow the instructions states below in order to successfully complete the technical interview.
+Welcome to the Kaodim Android Engineering technical interview.
+You are required to follow the instructions stated below in order to successfully complete the technical interview.

 ## Instructions
 - Folk the repository